Myrna Bustani

 Bustani is a big contributor towards cultural events in Lebanon and a patron of the arts.
 She is a chairperson of the Al Bustan International Festival in Lebanon.

 Biography

 Early life

 Myrna Bustani was born in Beirut on December 20, 1937 to Emile and Laura Bustani.
 Her parents courted at the Grand Hotel in Beit Mery during the 1930s prior to their marriage.
 Emille would years later buy the same building in auction, that would later be transformed into the Al Bustan hotel.

-Her father Emile Bustani headed the leading engineering and contracting firm in the Arab world and was a prominent Lebanese statesman.

-Bustani's mother Laura, was an accomplished choir singer and pianist and instilled in Myrna a passion for classical compositions.
-Laura Bustani would take her two children to see concerts frequently in Beirut during their youth.
+Emile headed the leading engineering and contracting firm in the Arab world and was a prominent Lebanese statesman.
+Laura was an accomplished choir singer and pianist, and instilled in Myrna a passion for classical compositions.
+Laura frequenty took her two children to concerts in Beirut during their youth.